MLatIBDM/TP_classification/README.md

 What do you notice ?

-Nothing amazing right ....

-On my computer, I achieved, after 100 epoch an accuracy of **98% on training set** and **85% on validation set** ...
+On my computer, I achieved, after 100 epoch an accuracy of **98% on training set** and around **90% on validation set** ...
-The reason is more or less easy to guess : we chose a network architecture not very well suited to handle images, even if we applied data augmentations.<br>
+It's far better, but we can do much better because we chose a network architecture not very well suited to handle images, even if we applied data augmentations.<br>
 Multilayer perceptron are weak when you have to classify an image, because it uses every pixels of the images to feed the network, and become totally biased by the scale/translation variations.<br><br>
 We need a network topology which can achieve better prediction by taking into account objects, despite their scale, orientation, translation, position variations.